GhaithhBenbrahim/stm32f4xx-baremetal-drivers/README.md

 }
 ```

+## 🤝 How to Contribute
+- Report bugs via Issues
+- Submit PRs with:
+  - Hardware-tested code
+  - Doxygen documentation
+  - Example usage (if adding features)

 ## 📜 License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.